0xsynix/GhostCOM/README.md

 # GhostCOM

+> A COM-based PowerShell beacon for red team persistence using Task Scheduler.

 ## Overview
 GhostCOM is a custom red team beacon built with PowerShell and Python that demonstrates persistence via the COM-based `Schedule.Service` interface.
 The beacon collects system information and sends it to a custom C2 server.